Coup d'état: Palace coup

 A palace coup or palace revolution is a coup in which one faction within the ruling group displaces another faction within a ruling group.
 Along with popular protests, palace coups are a major threat to dictators.
-The Harem conspiracy of the 12th century BC was one of the earliest.
+The Harem conspiracy of the 12th century BC was one of the earliest attempts.
 Palace coups were common in Imperial China.
 They have also occurred among the Habsburg dynasty in Austria, the Al-Thani dynasty in Qatar, and in Haiti in the 19th to early 20th centuries.
 The majority of Russian tsars between 1725 and 1801 were either overthrown or usurped power in palace coups.